tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 - The conversion factor for units of traffic/bandwidth is 1,000.
 For example, 1 TB = 1,000 GB.

 - A CSS service day is 00:00-23:59 (UTC+08:00).
-- **Starting from 00:00 (UTC+08:00), January 4, 2022**, CSS will adjust the daily billing prices and pricing tiers of LVB’s basic services and bill usage outside the Chinese mainland by region instead of at a unified price.
+- **Starting from 00:00 (UTC+08:00), January 4, 2022**, CSS has adjusted the daily billing prices and pricing tiers of LVB’s basic services and billed usage outside the Chinese mainland by region instead of at a unified price.
 For details, see [Notice: CSS to Adjust Prices of Basic Services](https://intl.cloud.tencent.com/document/product/267/43055).

 >!
 > - By default, fees are billed by downstream usage.
-However, upstream usage will also be billed when the ratio of upstream usage to downstream usage is larger than 1:10, and the daily upstream peak bandwidth exceeds 100 Mbps.
+However, upstream usage will also be billed if the ratio of upstream usage to downstream usage is larger than 1:10 and the highest upstream bandwidth used in a day exceeds 100 Mbps.
-> - **The same billing method, tiered pricing rules, and billing regions (in/outside the Chinese mainland)** are used for live push and LVB playback. **Live push has been billed since 00:00 (UTC+08:00), July 1, 2021.**
+> - **The same billing method, tiered pricing rules, and billing regions (inside/outside the Chinese mainland)** are used for live push and LVB playback. **Live push has been billed since 00:00 (UTC+08:00), July 1, 2021.**
 > - Billing example:
->  **Use daily bill-by-traffic as an example.** Assume that the total upstream and downstream traffic used in a day are 10 GB and 90 GB respectively, and the highest upstream bandwidth used is 101 Mbps.
+>  **Take daily bill-by-traffic for example.** Assume that the total upstream and downstream traffic used in a day are 10 GB and 90 GB respectively, and the highest upstream bandwidth used is 101 Mbps.
 As the ratio of upstream usage to downstream usage is 10:90, which is larger than 1:10, and the peak upstream bandwidth usage is higher than 100 Mbps, the traffic fee would be:
->  Upstream traffic fees + Downstream traffic fees = 0.0417 (USD/GB/Day) × (10 (GB) + 90 (GB)) = 4.17 USD.
+>  Upstream traffic fees + Downstream traffic fees = 0.0417 (USD/GB/Day) x (10 (GB) + 90 (GB)) = 4.17 USD.

 [](id:overseas_speed)

-## Acceleration Outside Chinese Mainland
+## Acceleration Outside the Chinese Mainland

 Traffic/Bandwidth usage outside the Chinese mainland is the downstream traffic/bandwidth used when users connect to Tencent Cloud’s acceleration origin servers outside the Chinese mainland.
 You can choose to be billed [by traffic](#overseas_flow) or [by bandwidth](#overseas_bandwidth).
 The former is used for new users by default.
 [](id:overseas_flow)